Day 1 (Sunday) Riga

 Day 4 (Wednesday) Tallinn

 The morning will start off with a sightseeing tour of Tallinn, Estonia’s capital.
 This picturesque old city has districts dating back to the Middle Ages that are still intact today.
 We’ll begin in the Old Town with its narrow streets and beautiful merchant houses exemplifying the best of Gothic architecture in the Baltic and Nordic countries.
-The tour includes Toompea Castle fortifications, the 13th century Dome Church, the 19th century Russian Orthodox Cathedral of Alexander Nevskij, the 15th century Town Hall Square, St. Catherine’s Passage, where artists of St. Catherine guild present their work and St. Olaf s Church.
-In the afternoon, you can take an OPTIONAL tour to Kadriorg park and visit Kadriorg Palace.
+The tour includes Toompea Castle fortifications, the 13th century Dome Church, the 19th century Russian Orthodox Cathedral of Alexander Nevskij, the 15th century Town Hall Square, St. Catherine’s Passage, where artists of St. Catherine guild present their work and St. Olaf’s Church.
+Continue to Marzipan museum.
+The marzipan museum room gives a good overview of the history of marzipan.
+The exhibition displays approximately 200 marzipan figurines, cards and cakes, which have been made with moulds that are more than a hundred years old.
+At the museum, you can also observe the art of marzipan painting.
+In the afternoon, there is an OPTIONAL tour to Kadriorg Park and a visit to Kadriorg Palace.
 This palace was discovered in 1721 by the Russian emperor Peter the Great.
 It was a gift for his wife, Catherine II, to use as their summer palace.

 Day 5 (Thursday) Tallinn-Tartu-Sigulda